Spend ten times more time planning.

 Remember SILENT is an anagram of LISTEN.
 You can’t listen if you’re talking.
 When you are talking you are giving information and when you are silent you are receiving information.

-such as folding arms, crossing legs or moving away from you.
-These are gestures that suggest the person probably does not agree with you, doesn’t like what you are saying and certainly won’t be buying – what you’re selling.
+Gestures include folding arms, crossing legs, or moving away from you.
+These are gestures that suggest the person probably disagrees with you, doesn’t like what you are saying, and certainly won’t be buying – what you’re selling.

 Set time deadlines – 80% of concessions come in the last 20% of the time.

-and move on to the ones that can be agreed immediately.
+Move on to the ones that can be agreed upon immediately.
 Take the difficult issues to one side and ‘park them’ to come back to them later.
-This has the effect of agreeing most of the points and helps the other party come towards an agreement on the outstanding points.
-They will have invested a great deal of time in the 80%+ of the items, which were easy to agree – why jeopardise the deal now.
+This has the effect of agreeing on most of the points and helps the other party reach an agreement on the outstanding points.
+They will have invested a great deal of time in the 80%+ of the items, which were easy to agree on – why jeopardise the deal now?

 Average negotiators believe that it is a weakness to have to refer to a higher authority.
 Experienced negotiators know that having the ability to refer things upward to your ‘committee’ etc can be enormously powerful.
 It also gives you some thinking time.
 Make sure it is a committee of people and not one individual.